9-1-pursuit/lab-intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+- I used worked your way through SQL Zoo

 - What are three things you learned during this lab?
+- 1 - SELECT STATEMENTS WITH WHERE CLAUSE.
+- 2 - LIKE and IN operator.
+- 3 - ROUND function.